fac19/resources/directory/quotes.md

 Gio: "Who is the cleaner for next week?"
 Every Friday shame for those who did not clean in weeks 3 to 5 - nominated by Joe 22/05/20

+Ina: "Kwame could you merge our pull request?" on getting our PO to do our admin. nom by Jack

 ## The bad
 Vatsal: "I am too hard worker to know what REST is" Week 7 Learn REST APIs workshop - Nominated by Gio 14 April 2020